 The interaction caused Peter to cry… but not for long.
-Wendy’s daughter Jane was there ready to replace Wendy.
-When Jane grows up, her daughter steps on, and so on.
+Wendy’s daughter Jane was there, ready to replace Wendy.
+When Jane grows up, her daughter moves on, and so on.
 At the end of the day, there were always more children for Peter to play with.
-I guess in a strange way, the story had a happy ending, despite the alarming origins.
+I guess in a strange way, the story had a happy ending, despite its alarming origins.

 In both the book and in the play, Peter kills the pirates, seemingly without any remorse.
 In the book, we discover that he also killed the Lost Boys.
 The reason for these killings can be to “thin the herd” or maybe because they are just growing up… which was against the rules in Neverland.
 You get a playful vibe that the victims will soon get up smiling and want to play more.
 But that wasn’t the case.